 Cisco multiplied the impact of our investment by helping MIND pilot ST Math software in school districts and connecting MIND with City Year, a community partner that provides tutoring and mentoring to high-risk students.
 Students using ST Math deeply understand math, develop perseverance and problem-solving skills, and become life-long learners prepared for success.

-- 41 pilot schools doubled or tripled growth in math proficiency on standardized tests, compared to schools not using ST Math.
+- Students at 22 pilot schools in Virginia tripled growth in math proficiency on standardized tests, compared to schools not using ST Math.

 - Teachers say ST Math helps their students become more self-confident, whether they are low performers or high achievers.